 News from Belgium

 Intact and GAMS Belgium organised an event with the Institute for Equality of women and men on 5 February launching an anti FGM kit for professionals.
+(LINK )

 GAMS organised a whole day of youth events on 4th February, which were supported by two ministers and were well attended by school children, affected communities, teachers and CSOs.